vertica/VerticaPy/docs/source/user_guide_full_stack_geopandas.rst

 As of version 0.4.0, VerticaPy features GeoPandas integration.
 This allows you to easily export a :py:mod:`~verticapy.vDataFrame` as a GeoPandas DataFrame, giving you more control over geospatial data.

-This example demonstrates the advantages of GeoPandas integration with the 'world' dataset.
+This example demonstrates the advantages of GeoPandas integration with the ``world`` dataset.

 .. code-block:: python